SEBA-Smart-Services/medusa-sbo/docs/dev/UserManagement.md

 ### Models

 The User model can be found under `app/models/users.py`.
 As users are an integral part of the application any changes to this file should be carefully considered in case it breaks the app.

+## Future Developments

+* Force users to change their password after a predefined expiry time

 ## Other